meltyourface/blank/posts/Hope-and-friendship/Grief-Support-Ritual-Circle-of-Light-Remembrance/index.md

 6. Tokens of friendship (e.g., bracelets or small gifts)
 7. Pen and paper or other writing materials

-Participants: Grieving companion, supportive friends, and/or loved ones
+**Participants**: Grieving companion, supportive friends, and/or loved ones

 The Ritual:**Step 1**: Preparation
 Create a safe and serene environment by arranging the seating in a circular formation.
 Place the table or altar at the center and lay the photo or cherished item upon it.
 Arrange the two candles beside the image.